JoyfulReaper/kgivler_com/README.md

 ## Deployment Notes

 The public site is designed to run as a static frontend with supporting APIs exposed through `api.kgivler.com` and related service subdomains.

+Most of the interesting parts are self-hosted.
+The main site and several API-backed widgets run on my local workstation, with public traffic routed in through a Cloudflare Tunnel.
+No cloud bullshit: the point is to show real telemetry, real service health, and real experiments from my own hardware instead of a perfectly polished static brochure.

-Some live features depend on self-hosted services and may show offline or degraded states when the workstation, tunnel, VPS service, or local model runtime is unavailable.
+Because the site depends on homelab infrastructure, occasional downtime is expected.
+Live features may show offline or degraded states when the workstation is powered off, under maintenance, the Cloudflare Tunnel is interrupted, a VPS-side service is unavailable, or the local model runtime is not running.

 ## License